YosaiProject/yosai/doc/docs/events.md

 Communicating events in a structured format facilitates processing of log entries by systems independent of Yosai.
-Therefore, events are logged in a structured format by reducing event payloads to their serializable form using ``marshmallow``.
+Therefore, events are logged in a structured format by reducing event payloads to their serializable form.

-In addition to reducing payloads using marshmallow, Yosai includes an optional logging module that features JSON encoded formatting.
-It is highly recommended that you use it or another structured format for logging events.
+Yosai includes an optional logging module that features JSON encoded formatting.
+It is highly recommended that you use this feature or one like it to benefit by structured logging.